SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 select * from system.connections
 ```

-We have data queried from NuoDB:
+We can see the data queried from NuoDB using SQL:

 ![Image description](nuosql-notebook-1.png)